NicolaLovo/GoogleCloudNotes/ch4-Identity-and-Access-Management/ch4.3-service-accounts.md

 - can grant access for a specific service account or all service accounts in the project to a user or group

 > [!IMPORTANT]
-> A user that has access to the service account, can indirectly access all resources that the service account can access: _Service account impersonation_
+> A user that has access to the service account, can indirectly access all resources that the service account can access: _Service account impersonation_. `gcloud auth activate-service-account ${email} --key-file=${keyFile}`

 ### Service account access scopes